-Congratulations Brethren on your well-deserved appointment to serve for the ensuing year.
+Brethren, congratulations on your well-deserved appointment to serve in the ensuing year.
 Your dedication and commitment to the principles of our Fraternity are truly commendable.
-As leaders within our Masonic community, you play a crucial role in fostering unity and brotherhood.
-This is a time to embrace the responsibilities bestowed upon you with enthusiasm and a sense of duty.
-Let us remember the importance of "letting our light shine" as Freemasons.
-May your tenure be marked by success, growth, and the continued flourishing of our Masonic principles.
+As leaders within our Masonic community, you hold a vital role in fostering unity and brotherhood.
+This is a time to embrace your responsibilities with enthusiasm, integrity, and a profound sense of duty.
+Let us always strive to "let our light shine" as Freemasons.
+May your tenure be marked by success, growth, and the continued flourishing of our Masonic values.